-13.-"Any locality desirous of making any alterations in the above rules shall give one month's notice to the secretary previous to any quarterly meeting, with a copy of such alterations; and the excretary shall send a copy of the same fifteen days previous to the said meeting to the other localities in the district for their consideration."
+in the delegates, unless of making any alterations in a rules shall give one month's notice to the secretions to any quarterly meeting, with a copy of rations; and the secretary shall send a copy of the said meeting to the afteen days previous to the said meeting to the salties in the district for their consideration." for the ensuing year :-JOHN SMITH, Leeds, President.

-Officers for the ensuing year :-John Surn, Leeds, President.
-JAMES ELAM, Heckmondwike, Vice-President.
-Joseph Firth, Keighley, Treasurer.
-THOMAS WILCOCE, Bradford, Secretary.

-All communications to be addressed to the Eccretary, 32.
-Adelaide-street, Manchester-road, Bradford, York-
+James Elan, Heckmondwike, Vice-President.
+JOSEPH FIRTH, Keighley, Treasurer.
+THOMAS WILCOCK, Bradford, Secretary. munications to be addressed to the Secretary, ile-street, Manchester-road, Bradford, York-

-THE WEST LORDON DEMOCRATIC ASSOCIATION held their weekly meeting on Sunday evening last, at the Working Blen's Literary Institution, corner of Stafford-street, Hereford-street, New-road-Mr. Lucas in the chair-when Mr. Hunniball proposed, and Mr. W. J. Highley seconded, the following subject for discussion next Sunday evening, July 18th at eight o'clock: "Is it possible by any extensive scheme of emigration to improve the condition of the people of this country?"-W. J. Highert, Secretary.
-BERMINGHAM HALL OF PROGRESS.-Mr. Broom has delivered his last two discourses, prior to closing the ball for alterations.
-They were on "Living Heroes," containing an examination of the lives of Robert Owen, Mitchel, Meagher, Louis Blanc, Kossuth, &c.
-Several persons who were present requested their publication, which will be done in the winter.
-Till the hall is re-opened, friends can communicate with the committee, at 2.
+EST LONDON DEMOCRATIC ASSOCIATION held their ting on Sunday evening last, at the Working ary Institution, corner of Stafford-street, Here-New-road-Mr. Lucas in the chair-when Mr. Proposed, and Mr. W. J. Highley seconded, the placet for discussion next Sunday evening, July 2t o'clock: "Is it possible by any extensive migration to improve the condition of the records." emigration to improve the condition of the people -W. J. HIGHLEY.
+Secretary.
+HALL OF PROGRESS.-Mr. Broom has deli-They were on "Living Heroes," containing ilon of the lives of Robert Owen, Mitchel, Louis Blanc, Kossuth, &c.
+Several persons who requested their publication, which will be winter.
+Till the hall is re-opened, friends can be with the committee, at 2.
 Suffolk-street.
+Mr. of which will possible, take a lecturing tour;

+CIDE TO THE LECTURE-ROOM.
+Some Some

-Mr. Broom will, as speedily as possible, take a lecturing tour ; particulars of which will be announced in the "Star of
+of which will be announced in the "Star of

-GUIDE TO THE LECTURE-ROOM.

-Literary Institution, John-street, Pitzroy-square.-July 18th (5), Tea-party.
-(12), Soires.
-Hall of Science, City-read.-July 18th (72), Themas Cooper, 'Bernard Gilpin, Oberlin and Hugh Latimer.'
-National Hall, 212, High Holborn.-July 18th (8), P. W. Perfitt,

-Sir W. Waller.
-South London Hall, Webber-street, Blackfriars-road.-July 18th South London Hall, Webber-street, Blacktriars-read.-July 18th [71], Charles Southwell, Balaam.

-Sadler's Wellf Discussion, Society, three doors from the Hugh Myddleton.-July 15th (81), discussion.

-Social Institution, Charles street, Old Garratt, Manchester.-July 18th (11 a.m.), Discusseon, (7 p.m.) a Lecture.

-Areopagus Coffee and Reading Room, 59, Church-lane, White shapel.-Every Sunday, Monday, and Wednesday (8), a Lecture or Discussion.

-Discussion.

-Gity Forum Coffee House, 60, Regeross-street.-Every Sunday, Monday, and Thursday; (81), a Lecture.

-Commercial Hall, Philpot street, Commercial-road-east.-Theological Discussions every Sunday morning (11), Sunday evening (7), Tuesday (8), Thursday (8), and Saturday (8).

-Progressionist Hall, Cheapside, Leeds, July 18th (61), a Lecture.

-Temperance Star Hotel, Swan-street, Briggate, Leeds.-Every Wednesday (8), a Discussion.

-Westling Monif.
-Academy.
-Edwar street, Proston.
-Lecture and the street of the s
+City-road.-July 18th (73), Themas Cooper, 'Berwith and Hugh Latimer.
+(2), Light High Lottorn.-July 18th (8), P. W. Perfitt, aliall, Webber-street, Blackfriars-road.-July 18th Discussion Society, three doors from the Hugh 15th (83), discussion.
+In Charles street, Old Garratt, Manchester.-July Sussisson, (7 p.m.) a Lecture.
+See and Reading Room, 59, Church-lane, WhiteSunday, Monday, and Wednesday (8), a Lecture or ikradav 1811, 60, Rederosa-street.-Every Sunday, Har, (81), a Lecture.
+Thilpot street, Commercial-road-east-Theo-Author street, Commercial-road-east.-Inco-fert Sunday morning (11), Sunday evening (7), lar (8), and Saturday (8).
+If, Cheapside, Leeds, July 18th (61⁄2), a Lecture.
+Iscassion.

-Working Men's Academy, Edgar-street, Preston.-Lecture every Sunday at 101⁄2 a.m.-Discussion every Sunday evening.
-East London Literary Institution, Bethnal green.-July 18th (11 a.m.), a Lecture.
+icademy, Edgar-street, Preston.-Lecture every Lademy, Edgar-street, Preston.-Lecture every Lademy Institution, Bethnal-green.-July 19th (11